JanKnapen/signal-controller/README.md

 # Allow SSH (if not already)
 sudo ufw allow 22/tcp

-# Allow HTTP/HTTPS for public interface
+# Allow port 8888 for Cloudflare Tunnel (or restrict to tunnel server IP)
-sudo ufw allow 80/tcp
+sudo ufw allow from YOUR_TUNNEL_SERVER_IP to any port 8888

-sudo ufw allow 443/tcp
+# Block port 9000 from internet (private interface - localhost only)

-# Block port 9000 from internet (private interface)
+sudo ufw deny 9000/tcp
 sudo ufw deny 9000/tcp

 # Enable firewall